Global types and event structure semantics for asynchronous multiparty sessions: A core calculus for multiparty sessions

-where $I$ is non-empty and $\la_h\not=\la_k$ for all $h,k\in I$, $h\neq k$, i.e. labels in choices are all different.\\ Processes of the shape $\oup\pp{i}{I}{\la}{\PP}$ and $\inp\pp{i}{I}{\la}{\PP}$ are called {\em output} and {\em input processes}, respectively. \end{definition} The symbol $ \coDefGr$, in the definition above and in later definitions, indicates that the productions should be interpreted \emph{coinductively}.
+The symbol $ \coDefGr$, in the definition above and in later definitions, indicates that the productions should be interpreted \emph{coinductively}.
 Namely, they define possibly infinite processes.
 However, we assume such processes to be \emph{regular}, that is, with finitely many distinct subprocesses.
 In this way, we only obtain processes which are solutions of finite sets of equations, see~\cite{Cour83}.
 So, when writing processes, we shall use (mutually) recursive equations.